Ellon Academy: History

 Founded as Ellon Public School, the building was opened on 22 May 1876.
 It was responsible for the education of both primary and secondary students; in 1962 the two were split into separate sites.
 Ellon Public School was overseen by headmaster William Cooper.
 It had 6 classrooms, male and female.
 During the early years, the overcrowding problem, that has haunted the school for years, started to become clear, and it was decided that a second storey would be built.
 During the 24-year wait for the construction to begin, Ellon Public School became Ellon Secondary School.
 The second floor was completed in 1911.

 It turned out to be only a temporary cure for the growing problem of congestion.
 With more pupils coming in every year, the school was facing a crisis.
 In the late 1930s, the famous bell tower, and headmaster's office, were destroyed to make room for a second extension.

-In 1979, a second building was constructed.
+The name Ellon Academy was first used from 23 August 1948, with a second building on a separate site being constructed in 1979.

+In 2002, to reduce pressures on the Ellon Academy and the Inverurie Academy, the Meldrum Academy was established.

 In 2005, the Education and Recreation department of Aberdeenshire Council began investigating the consolidation of the school at a single site.
 In September 2009, the Scottish Government announced that the academy would be one of fourteen secondary schools in Scotland to be rebuilt as part of a £1.25 billion programme.

 In 2015, the school was relocated to the new purpose-built Ellon Academy Community Campus on Kelly Pearl Way to the south of the town.
 The old building was demolished.